abhranildas/Integrate-and-Classify-Normal-Distributions/README.md

 # Classify
 A set of tools related to computing classification accuracy between two Gaussian distributions or two sets of observations.
 This provides some functionalities that are not provided by the [classify function in MATLAB's Statistics and Machine Learning Toolbox](https://www.mathworks.com/help/stats/classify.html).

+## Authors
-Author: Abhranil Das, Wilson Geisler Lab, Center for Perceptual Systems, The University of Texas at Austin.
+Abhranil Das, R Calen Walshe and Wilson Geisler, Center for Perceptual Systems, The University of Texas at Austin.

+## Citation

+If you use this code, please cite: [A new method to compute classification error, Journal of Vision.](https://jov.arvojournals.org/article.aspx?articleid=2750251)

 Things you can do with this toolbox: